 Before we dive in, we’ll quickly talk about the current state of fundraising events and what the future looks like for modern nonprofits.
 Let’s get started!

 The Future Of Fundraising Events

-Currently, we are halfway through 2021 and the fundraising event landscape has changed tremendously within the last year.
+The fundraising event landscape has changed tremendously within the last two years.
 Because COVID-19 paused in-person engagements and thus traditional fundraising events, many organizations had to quickly scramble and pivot their operations to virtual.

 As life is turning somewhat back to normal, what will fundraising events look like in a post-COVID world?

 Even as events become in-person again, incorporating virtual elements to make them hybrid will likely be the norm.
 In fact, according to our Navigating the Unknown Report, almost 70 percent of people are planning to include at least some virtual elements in future events.